AbdelhakimMhioul/ENSIAS-IT-Resources/README.md

 # ENSIAS-IT-Resources

 Hello guys, This is some resources that I found very useful when learning Web Development & Other resources as well. <br>
-Feel free to check them out and give it a :star: if you like it.
-You can also check the brand new Github Pages Version. <br>
+Feel free to check them out and give it a :star: if you like it. <br>
 Please consider contributing to the list with a pull request.
 For that, check out the [Contributing Manual](https://github.com/AbdelhakimMhioul/ENSIAS-IT-Resources/blob/main/CONTRIBUTING.md).

 ## Summary